 Level (ii) investments are securities with quoted prices in active markets for similar assets or liabilities or securities valued using other valuation techniques for which all significant inputs are based on observable market data.
-Instruments included in Level (ii) are valued via independent external sources using modelled or other valuation methods.
-Such methods are typically industry accepted standard and include:
+Instruments included in Level (ii) are valued via independent external sources using directly observable inputs to models or other valuation methods.
+The valuation methods used are typically industry accepted standards and include broker-dealer quotes and pricing models including present values and future cash flows with inputs such as yield curves, interest rates, prepayment speeds and default rates.

-- broker-dealer quotes;

-- pricing models or matrix pricing;

-- present values;

-- future cash flows;

-- · yield curves;

-- interest rates;

-- · prepayment speeds; and

-- default rates.